 To make it more practical, I propose a four-stage model below that balances an understanding that each part is essential with the need to break it down into units of work that can be spread across internal teams and external vendors when necessary.
 But be warned: each handoff increases the potential for loss, particularly when there is an incomplete understanding of the adjoining stages.
 A tightly integrated process managed by people who understand the end-to-end process will always have the greatest likelihood of creating meaningful behavior change; that we can name the parts should not detract from the need for a whole.

-- Behavioral Strategy: the defining of a desired behavioral outcome, with population, motivation, limitations, behavior, and measurement all clearly demarcated.
+- Strategy: the defining of a desired behavioral outcome, with population, motivation, limitations, behavior, and measurement all clearly demarcated.
 Plain version: figuring out what “works” and “worth doing” mean in behavioral terms by collaborating with stakeholders.

-- Behavioral Insights: the discovery of observations about the pressures that create current behaviors, both quantitative and qualitative.
+- Insights: the discovery of observations about the pressures that create current behaviors, both quantitative and qualitative.
 Plain version: figure out why people would want to do the behavior and why they aren’t already by talking to them individually and observing their behavior at scale.

-- Behavioral Design: the design of proposed interventions, based on behavioral insights, that may create the pre-defined behavioral outcome.
+- Design: the design of proposed interventions, based on behavioral insights, that may create the pre-defined behavioral outcome.
 Plain version: design products, processes, etc. to make the behavior more likely.

 - Behavioral Science: combining all four of those processes.
 Plain version: behavior as an outcome, science as a process.